How to Block Unknown Calls on iPhone (2023)

 Use third party app hiya to block unknown calls

-Hiya is a call-blocking, spam-filtering app that reveals the phone numbers of blocked callers, uses a call protection database to safeguard customers, and allows individuals to customize their own block list.
-Named a Time Magazine Top Ten App, Hiya is free, and can even be shared by up to six people on a Family Sharing plan.
+Hiya is a call-blocking, spam-filtering app that reveals the phone numbers of blocked callers, uses a call protection database to safeguard customers, and allows you to customize your own block list.
+Named a Time Magazine Top Ten App, Hiya has a free version with limited features and a premium option, and can even be shared by up to six people on a Family Sharing plan.

 How to Enable a Call Detector App on Your iPhone

-If you decide to install a third-party app to filter out unwanted calls, you'll need to change a few settings to get started.
+If you want to set up an app on your iPhone to filter and detect spam calls, you'll need to download the spam call blocker first, then go in and change a few settings to get started.

 1. Open the Settings app.